baytelman/fullstack-interview/README.md

 - Serve the static files ([`board.json`](files/test-board-1.json) and [`dictionary.json`](files/dictionary.json)) via GET methods.
 - Validate a user's answer (entry) via POST method:
     - The body of the request should be a JSON including the index/location of the tiles.
-    - Check the word formed with the given tiles exists in the [`dictionary file`](files/dictionary.json).
+    - Check the word formed with the given tiles exists in the [dictionary file](files/dictionary.json).

 ### Choose 2 (and only 2) features